mercurius-js/mercurius/docs/hooks.md

 ## GraphQL Application lifecycle Hooks

-There is one hook that you can use in a GraphQL application:
+There is one hook that you can use in a GraphQL application.

 When registering hooks, you must wait for Mercurius to be registered in Fastify.